This is the featured image of the Make a Perfect Kick Drum blog article.

 ~Full track without Punchbox

-Now let’s open a new instance of “Punchbox“ and place it on the new MIDI channel within SoundBridge.
-The default sound already sounds great, but I will process it further to fit better with the other elements of the track.
+Now, let's open a new instance of "Punchbox "and place it on the new MIDI channel within SoundBridge.
+The default sound sounds excellent, but I will process it further to fit better with the track's other elements.

 ~Punchbox - Default sound

-After opening, we can see a genuinely straightforward interface with lots of sections that can be easily tweaked.
+After opening, we can see a genuinely straightforward interface with many sections that can be easily tweaked.
 The units are set in parallel order.
 So it is easy to navigate.

-In the center of the interface, there is a “Kick” section.
-Its purpose is to create a solid low end, or the base of the kick drum if you will.
-There are multiple modes available so that you can choose between clean sine wave, 606, 808 or 909.
-You can even load your own sample to start with.
+In the center of the interface, there is a "Kick" section.
+Its purpose is to create a solid low end, or the base of the kick drum, if you will.
+Multiple modes are available to choose between clean sine wave, 606, 808, or 909.
+You can even load your sample to start with.
 In this case, I have selected the sine wave.
-Below there are controls for manipulating the signal, and the main part for tuning the kick drum is the middle section with start and end frequencies as well as sweep time.
+Below are controls for manipulating the signal, and the central part for tuning the kick drum is the middle section with start and end frequencies and sweep time.

 Layering